 - Iyengar: The Iyengar system of teaching is methodical and progressive, emphasising detailed attention to alignment and extension.
 The teaching is carefully attentive to individual needs and when necessary, it uses supports such as belts and blocks that allow students to progress in their practice of postures safely at their own pace, mentally and physically.
-The Monday morning Iyengar yoga class focuses on foundational poses.
+The Monday morning Iyengar yoga classes focus on foundational poses.
 The 9:30 class is ideal for those improving their practice and is suitable for both new and experienced yogis, and the 11am class is perfect for those brand new to yoga.
 On Friday mornings at 9am Christine Rumley offers an All Levels Iyengar yoga class for those with some experience with this style of yoga.

 - Vinyasa Flow: Flow Yoga creates sequences of yoga poses that synchronise breath with movement to promote physical engagement and mental stimulation.
 This class develops strength and flexibility, and will leave you feeling deeply invigorated yet relaxed.
 Moderate to strenuous physical activity, not recommended for beginners to yoga.